DuckyMomo20012/traffic-sign-detection/README.md

 ### :dart: Features

-- Detect traffic sign objects.
+- Detect traffic sign objects:
+  - Using uploaded images.
+  - Using URLs.
+- Save the results as a .zip file.

 <!-- Getting Started -->